zucchini/zucchini/docs/usage.rst

-Note that this tutorial expects that you are on either Linux or OSX, that you have access to the terminal (Terminal.app on OSX), that you have installed a Python distribution that's either 2.7 or >3.4 (we recommend Anaconda for beginners), that you have git installed, that you have JDK 1.8 or higher installed and linked to your path, and that you have gradle installed.
+Note that this tutorial expects that you are on either Linux or OSX, that you have access to the terminal (Terminal.app on OSX), that you have installed a Python distribution that's >=3.4 (we recommend Anaconda for beginners), that you have git installed, that you have JDK 1.8 or higher installed and linked to your path, and that you have gradle installed.

 Let’s start by installing zucchini